-- Boilers using Natural Gas (NG) must be connected to a governed meter. - Liquid Petroleum Gas (LPG) must be connected to a regulator. - Installation and connection of the gas supply to the boiler must be in accordance with BS6891. - Under no circumstance should be size of the gas supply pipe be less than 22 mm. - The meter or regulator and pipe work to the meter must be checked, preferably by the gas supplier.
-This is to ensure that the equipment is in good working order and can meet the gas flow and pressure requirements, in addition to the demand from any other appliance being served.
+- Boilers using Natural Gas (NG) must be connected to a governed meter. - Liquid Petroleum Gas (LPG) must be connected to a regulator. - Installation and connection of the gas supply to the boiler must be in accordance with BS6891. - The meter or regulator and pipe work to the meter must be checked, preferably by the gas supplier.